The Tool Shed Blog

 7. What are their sales highlights?

 By going through your process, you find different competitor analysis tools.
-Your product guides the category of analysis you get to start with; Hubspot brings a complete guide I’m sharing with you below:
+Your product guides the category of analysis you get to start with; Hubspot brings a complete guide I’m sharing with you below.
+Taking cues from the brands that have left a mark in the industry is, in fact, a wise approach.

 • Ahrefs: It is an affordable option that helps you with the research.
 Works by conducting a comprehensive analysis of your competitor’s domain.
 It provides an in-depth look at traffic, backlinks, organic search, and content gaps.